mvilain/open-vpn/README.md

 ## Google Cloud Platform Configuration

 In order to create gcp instances which you can use to install and configure OpenVPN, install the Terraform tool on your system, create a GCP account and project, and install the GCP SDK.
-Obtain an authorization token using
+Enable the Compute Engine API and generate a service key.

-    gcloud auth login
+    gcloud auth application-default login

 This will allow you to use the Terraform model in the `gcp` directory to create the following Linodes: